 In Chinese medicine cysts are considered an accumulation of phlegm and/or blood stagnation.

-This is predominantly a Yin Pathology where fluid is accumulates due to an overabundance of water and phlegm.
+This is predominantly a Yin Pathology where the fluid accumulates due to an overabundance of water and phlegm.
 In treating cysts, the main treatment goal is to tonify the kidneys, transform dampness and phlegm, and move blood stasis.

 Yang energy is required to encourage the break up of cysts.
 Yang is the warming and moving aspect of life.
-To boost Yang energy and decrease the sinking, heaviness of Yin energy, acupuncture, herbs and dietary therapy are employed.
+To boost Yang energy and decrease the sinking, heaviness of Yin energy, acupuncture, herbs, and dietary therapy are employed.

 Chinese Herbal Formulas

 Traditional Chinese Herbal formulas are a synergistic interplay of 5-20 herbs.
-Some warming herbs include Cinnamon bark and spices such as Tumeric, Cardamom, Cayenne Pepper and Saffron.
+Some warming herbs include Cinnamon bark and spices such as Tumeric, Cardamom, Cayenne Pepper, and Saffron.
 Some herbs that help eliminate phlegm and dampness include Barley and Orange Peel.

 - Ice cream